 For the Elderflower Icing:

-- Beat the butter, icing sugar and cordial together until smooth and fluffy.
+- Beat the butter, icing sugar and cordial (or lemon juice) together until smooth and fluffy.
 Keep in the fridge until ready to ice the cake.